dotnet/coreclr/CONTRIBUTING.md

-# Contributing
+# 🔥 Contributing

-See [Contributing](Documentation/project-docs/contributing.md) for information about coding styles, source structure, making pull requests, and more.
+See [Contributing](Documentation/project-docs/contributing.md) for information about coding styles, source structure, making pull requests and more.

 # Developers